 Energy savings – research and evidence

-BEAMA Heating Controls has previously commissioned research on controls to produce solid evidence on what controls do in a real heating system so that we can better inform theoretical models and to help those carrying out future field trials to know what they should be looking for.
+The BEAMA Heating Controls group has commissioned a series of research projects on controls to produce solid evidence on what controls do in a real heating system.
+This evidence will better inform theoretical models and help those carrying out future field trials to know what they should be looking for.
 Results of this research is published here together with analysis of other research to provide a collated analysis of the robust evidence on energy savings from controls.